Why Utopia Cannot Be Achieved

 The most dangerous assumption of utopian thinking is that conflict itself is the problem.

-Conflict arises naturally from difference: difference in needs, values, perceptions, and risk tolerance.
-Even among well-intentioned people, disagreement is unavoidable.
-A society without conflict would be a society without individuality.
+Disagreement arises naturally from difference: difference in needs, values, perceptions, and risk tolerance.
+Even among well-intentioned people, friction is unavoidable.
+A society without it would be a society without individuality.

-Peace is an ongoing process, the management of conflict without domination.
+Peace is an ongoing process, the management of tension without domination.

 Utopian models skip this step entirely.
 They treat peace as an outcome rather than a practice.
-Once conflict reappears, the system has only two options: fracture or suppress.
+Once disputes reappear, the system has only two options: fracture or suppress.

 Most choose suppression.